-Computing the symmetrized Kullback-Leibler centroid of a set of normals (Gaussians) is an essential operation for clustering sets of multivariate normal distributions using centerbased k-means algorithm [64], [65].
-Nock et al. [66] proposed the framework of mixed Bregman divergences to manipulate implicitly and efficiently symmetrized Bregman centroids by pairs of left/right sided centroids.
+pairs of left/right-sided centroids.
 Myrvoll and Soong [27] described the use of multivariate normal clustering in automatic speech recognition.
 They derived a numerical local algorithm for computing the multivariate normal centroid by solving iteratively Riccati matrix equations, initializing the solution to the so-called "expectation centroid" [42].
-Their method is a complex and costly since it also involves solving for eigensystems.
-In comparison, our geometric geodesic dichotomic walk procedure for computing the entropic centroid, a Bregman symmetrized centroid, yields an extremely fast and simple algorithm with guaranteed performance.
+Their method is complex and costly since it also involves solving for eigensystems.
+In comparison, our geometric geodesic dichotomic-walk procedure for computing the entropic centroid, a Bregman symmetrized centroid, yields an extremely fast and simple algorithm with guaranteed performance.

-We report on our implementation for bivariate normal distributions (see Figure 11).
+We report on our implementation for bivariate normal distributions (see Fig. 11).
 Observe that the right-type Kullback-Leibler centroid is a left-type Bregman centroid for the log normalizer of the exponential family.
-Our method allowed us to verify that the simple generalized $\nabla F$ -mean formula
+Our method allowed us to verify that the simple generalized $\nabla F$ -mean formula coincides with that of [64].
+Furthermore, we would like to stress out that our method extends to arbitrary entropic centroids of members of the same exponential family.